Gurobi/gurobi-ai-modeling/source/examples/simple.rst

 Diet
 ------------

 Builds and solves the classic diet problem.
-Demonstrates model construction and simple model modification – after the initial model is solved, a constraint is added to limit the number of dairy servings.
-A Python version of this example can be found `here <https://docs.gurobi.com/projects/examples/en/stable/examples/python/diet.html>`__.
+A full-fledged Python version of this problem can be found `here <https://docs.gurobi.com/projects/examples/en/current/examples/python/diet.html>`__.

 The prompt to generate a working model could look as follows: